 Do we really choose our route to work freely or are we constrained by the natural conditions, which in effect reduce the alternatives to just one?
 The critic of free will claims that since the decision is constrained by practical factors in the world, the choice isn’t actually free.
 In fact, many times all the possibilities are clearly disliked, but we pick the “best” option.
 Such decisions cannot be considered “free” in any traditional sense.
 If the selection of the best alternative is controlled by constraints, what is “free” about it?

 Now, you might argue that free will operates in the personal sphere of values, rather than the day-to-day world of pragmatic limitations.
 For instance, you might claim that we are free to make our choices of life partners.
 If you are thinking in this way, think again.
-The critic of free will will ask: Did you really choose your life partner freely or were you constrained by social status, economic prestige, political ideologies, and religious beliefs, aside from your own biology over which you seem to have no volitional control?
+The critic of free will asks: Did you really choose your life partner freely or were you constrained by social status, economic prestige, political ideologies, and religious beliefs, aside from your own biology over which you seem to have no volitional control?
 If you applied all the factors that went into the decision to marry someone, was there any real choice, or was it all determined by the circumstances?

-The critics of free will thus argue that there is choice but it is rational and not free.
-The idea is quite simple: if the choices are rational, then they can be reduced to the working of a machine that appears to “think” by taking into consideration all the factors, while aiming to achieve a “goal”.
+The critics of free will thus argue that there is a choice but it is rational and not free.
+The idea is quite simple: if the choices are rational, then they can be reduced to the working of a machine that appears to “think” by taking into consideration all the factors while aiming to achieve a “goal”.
 Once your thinking has been reduced to the working of a machine, your free will would be nothing other than the operation of a mechanical system that is tasked to solve problems, quite like a computer that proves theorems.
 If free will can be reduced to the material process, then we have buried the last vestiges of the “soul”.

 The Materialist Reduction of Free Will